Static Line Cable Systems

 TRAVEL8 Horizontal Life Line installations

 We are able to supply a system from any of the leading manufacturers however in general for roof and concrete mounted static line cable systems we recommend the SAYFA Travel8 system.
 The Sayfa systems are tried and tested in almost every type of application and environment.
 They are safe, reliable and durable.
-Click Here to see some of our installations

 To speak directly with one of our height safety experts who can advise you on the most appropriate system for your needs please do not hesitate to contact us

-How to safely use a static line system
+How to safely use a Static Line System

 The following instructions have been taken directly from our induction and training video.

-It is important that before you begin to use a static line cable system that you understand the design of the system and how it was intended to be used.
+It is important that before you begin to use a cable system that you understand the design of the system and how it was intended to be used.
 Before you use a system, you should read the Procedure Manual which will have this information or watch the induction and training videos if this is available.
 There are four vital areas you should understand about a system before you use it

 - The instructions on how the system should have been installed